 From the interplay of sweet-and-sour-and-bitter in Sicily to the earthy, natural beauty of Piedmont, Italian wines cover a wide spectrum.

 However, no matter how hard the rest of the world tries to duplicate these wines with exported grape varieties, they simply cannot capture Italy’s diversity of flavors in the glass.
-Highlights of this list include the beautiful, aromatic and ethereal Nebbiolo wines of ARPEPE; the complex party Prosecco of Bisol; the naturalist-meets-populist perfection of Sicily’s Arianna Occhipinti; and the dazzling oddities of Friuli-Venezia Giulia’s Radikon (to name just a few).
+Highlights of this list include the beautiful, aromatic and ethereal Nebbiolo wines of ARPEPE; the hidden-gem delights of La Marca di San Michele’s Verdicchio; the naturalist-meets-populist perfection of Sicily’s Arianna Occhipinti; and the dazzling oddities of Friuli-Venezia Giulia’s Radikon (to name just a few).
 View the full list.

 France is where the book on fine wine began.
 It is the birthplace of Cabernet Sauvignon, Chardonnay, Pinot Noir, Sauvignon Blanc and so many oft-transplanted grape varieties that it is impossible to envision modern wine without this nation.

 And yet, modern French wine is anything but stodgy.
 From Bordeaux to Alsace, entire regions are embracing organic viticulture whole-heartedly, yielding wines of exceptional character and diversity from year to year.
-Highlights of this list include the surprising Riesling wines of Barmès-Buecher, the beauty of Merlot reimagined from Château Fonroque, and the decadent class of Champagne Gosset (again, to name a few).
+Highlights of this list include the surprising Riesling wines of Barmès-Buecher; the beauty of Merlot reimagined from Château Fonroque; the gentle beauty of Cabernet Franc from Charles Joguet; and the decadent class of Champagne Gosset (again, to name a few).
 View the full list.

 The point is this: if you see any of these winemakers on the shelves of your local wine shop, I encourage you to buy them.
 I have tasted an ocean of wine in the last few years, and these are the select few who stand out.
 Also, once a winemaker is listed here, I make a point to regularly revisit their wines to see if they still belong.
 Since these lists began in 2015, a few have been dropped for just this reason.